 Top or Bottom Protection (TBPROT) CR1[5]: This bit defines the operation of the Block Protection bits BP2, BP1, and BP0 in the Status Register.
 As described in the status register section, the BP2-0 bits allow the user to optionally protect a portion of the array, ranging from 1/64, 1/4, 1/2, etc., up to the entire array.
-When TBPROT is set to a 0 the Block Protection is defined to start from the top (maximum address) of the array.
-When TBPROT is set to a 1 the Block Protection is defined to start from the bottom (zero address) of the array.
-The TBPROT bit is OTP and set to a 0 when shipped from Infineon.
-If TBPROT is programmed to 1, an attempt to change it back to 0 will fail and set the Program Error bit (P_ERR in SR1[6]).
+When TBPROT is set to '0', the Block Protection is defined to start from the top (maximum address) of the array.
+When TBPROT is set to '1', the Block Protection is defined to start from the bottom (zero address) of the array.
+The TBPROT bit is OTP and set to '0' when shipped from Cypress.
+If TBPROT is programmed to '1', an attempt to change it back to 0 will fail and set the Program Error bit (P_ERR in SR1[6]).